beeauvin/Sable/readme.md

 Foundation, making it widely compatible across Swift environments.

 At its core, Sable is a comprehensive reactive systems and application framework.
-While the initial release focuses on foundational utilities and messaging components, the full vision includes sophisticated reactive programming patterns and architectural frameworks that are currently being refined for future releases.
+The initial release focuses on foundational utilities and messaging components, with sophisticated reactive programming patterns and architectural frameworks being refined for future releases.

 ## Philosophy & Vision